couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 query.setKeys("[\"foo\",\"bar\"]");
 ```

 This would be rendered on the wire as `keys=%5B%22foo%22%2C%22bar%22%5D`.
-To achieve the same result more easily, we can rewrite the same query using the `ComplexKey` class:
+To achieve the same result more easily, you can rewrite the same query using the `ComplexKey` class:

 ```java
 Query query = new Query();
 query.setKeys(ComplexKey.of("foo", "bar"));
 ```

 This doesn't only work for strings, but also for numbers and so on.
-By default, if you only pass one element to the `ComplexKey` object it does not assume you need it wrapped in an array.
-If you do, call the `forceArray` method to enforce this behaviour.
+By default, if you pass only one element to the `ComplexKey` object it does not assume you need it wrapped in an array.
+If you do, call the `forceArray` method to enforce this behavior.

-You can easily verify the output by calling `toString` on the Query class, which will output the "on the wire" representation of the query.
+You can easily verify the output by calling `toString` on the Query class, which outputs the on the wire representation of the query.

 ##### Including Documents
-As you have already been warned in the Couchbase Server documentation: you should never put the full document in the emit body.
-A map function like this is not recommended and bloat your index unecessary (because you are essentially storing the document both on disk and in the index):
+As you have already been warned in the Couchbase Server documentation, you should never put the full document in the emit body.
+A map function like this is not recommended and bloats your index unecessarily (because you are essentially storing the document both on disk and in the index):

 ```javascript
 // Don't do this!